QuantFinanceFramework/QFF/README.md

 # QFF
-QuantFinanceFramework (QFF) is a free/open-source framework written in C++ for library for modeling, pricing, and risk management
+QuantFinanceFramework (QFF) is a free/open-source framework written in C++ for quantitative modelling, valuation, and risk management.